 Prerequisite: CX 641.

 This module provides a rigorous introduction to machine learning concepts, techniques, and algorithms, with an emphasis on applied methods for classification, regression, clustering, dimensionality reduction, deep learning, reinforcement learning, generative models, and advanced neural network topics.
-The focus is on hands-on experience using libraries such as scikit-learn and PyTorch.
+The focus is on hands-on experience using Python and targeted libraries such as scikit-learn and PyTorch.

 3. AI Module 3 (CX643) – Generative Models